aadimator/aadimator.com/content/projects/sprint/index.md

   Used Email service provider API to notify users of the status of their jobs.
 colorpicker: "#FB9D9D"
 featured: false
-subtitle: A secure paper printing portal for Universities
+subtitle: An online Secure Paper Printing portal to be used by Faculty Members in the University.

 ---
 - Developed an online Secure Paper Printing portal, Sprint, which is used by Faculty Members in the University for efficient and organized paper printing.